-The AOC Office of General Counsel (OGC) provides legal advice and counsel to the Architect and other agency managers.
-The OGC advises the Architect on all legal matters including construction contracts, service contracts, occupational safety and health matters, employment and labor management and employee relations, environmental issues, new and proposed legislation and interpretation of legislative intent, insurance and liability, and property acquisition management legal issues.
-The OGC is the supervising ethics office for the Architect of the Capitol and the Botanic Garden, pursuant to 5 U.S.C § 7353 and Title I of the Ethics in Government Act 1978.
+The Architect of the Capitol's (AOC) Office of General Counsel (OGC) provides legal advice and counsel on all legal matters including construction contracts, service contracts, occupational safety and health matters, employment and labor management and employee relations, environmental issues, new and proposed legislation and interpretation of legislative intent, insurance and liability, and property acquisition management legal issues.
+The OGC is the supervising ethics office for the AOC and the Botanic Garden, pursuant to 5 U.S.C § 7353 and Title I of the Ethics in Government Act 1978.

 Tort Claim Form